Laura Esserman, MD, MBA, Adam Asare, PhD, Sue Dubman, University of California, San Francisco (UCSF)

 Project Description & Goals

-The electronic capture of data from EHRs and healthcare devices such as Electronic Patient-Reported Outcomes (ePRO) devices, digital imaging, and mobile health devices could improve the reliability, quality, traceability (provenance), and integrity of data from electronic source to regulatory submission.
+The electronic capture of data from EHRs and ePRO devices, digital imaging, and mobile health devices could improve the reliability, quality, traceability (provenance), and integrity of data from electronic source to regulatory submission.
 In pursuing this goal, OneSource follows recommendations in two FDA guidances:

-This project has been funded by the Patient-Centered Outcomes Research Trust Fund (PCORTF) investment opportunity through a competitive application process administered by the Office of the Assistant Secretary for Planning and Evaluation (ASPE), Department of Health and Human Services.
+This project was funded, in part, by the Patient-Centered Outcomes Research Trust Fund (PCORTF) investment opportunity through a competitive application process administered by the Office of the Assistant Secretary for Planning and Evaluation (ASPE), Department of Health and Human Services.

 Source Data Capture from Electronic Health Records (EHRs): Using Standardized Clinical Research Data (OneSource) Report (PDF-2MB) describes the development process and approach to electronic source implementation at UCSF.